logo

 [ADVERTISEMENT]

-Sarah from "Help Wildlife" says that traffic has "a tremendous impact" on wildlife of all sizes.
-"As well as the obvious accidents, roads also divide and reduce their natural territories," she explained.
-Luckily, some people pay attention.
+Sarah from "Help Wildlife" states that traffic has "a tremendous impact" on wildlife of all sizes.
+"In addition to the obvious accidents, roads also divide and reduce their natural territories," she explained.
+Fortunately, some people are paying attention.

-"Some forward-thinking countries create wildlife crossings when building new roads these days, which can be helpful.
-Otherwise, the best way to prevent the loss of life is to drive carefully, especially in areas with lots of wildlife or where there is undergrowth at the side of the road, which animals may dart out from.
-If an animal comes into contact with your car, then always stop and check on them and try to find them help," Sarah added.
+"Some forward-thinking countries are creating wildlife crossings when building new roads, which can be helpful.
+Otherwise, the best way to prevent loss of life is to drive carefully, especially in areas with abundant wildlife or where there is undergrowth at the side of the road from which animals may dart out.
+If an animal comes into contact with your car, always stop to check on them and try to find them help," Sarah added.

 8. "Say Hello To Bugmeat"